WTIGER001/sfcmap/README.md

 - Improve the editor
 - Drop onto an encounter
 - More sort and filter options
+- Add known associates
+- Search by group (just like type)
+- add filtering criteria to the url
+- Add 'anchor' points to the image picker.
+9 points in all.

 ### Annotations
 - Marker hover information (tooltip) / click information (popup)